Locations

 Some key points to understand:

-- On-Premise (Perpetual) Licenses: Traditional SAP ERP licenses (like those for ECC or on-premise S/4HANA) are usually perpetual licenses sold to a specific company.
+• On-Premise (Perpetual) Licenses: Traditional SAP ERP licenses (like those for ECC or on-premise S/4HANA) are usually perpetual licenses sold to a specific company.
 The contract’s assignment clause typically forbids transferring those licenses to any other entity without SAP’s consent.
 Even within a corporate group, you can’t split license counts between two companies after separation unless SAP agrees.
-If a business unit using SAP is divested and is no longer an affiliate of the original licensee, legally, it has no right to use that SAP software once it leaves the group.
-The licenses stay with the original company; the new entity must negotiate its agreement to use SAP.
+If a business unit using SAP is divested and is no longer an affiliate of the original licensee, it legally has no right to use that SAP software once it leaves the group.
+The licenses remain with the original company; the new entity must negotiate a separate agreement to use SAP.

-- Cloud Subscriptions: For cloud services (SuccessFactors, Ariba, Concur, Fieldglass, SAP Business Technology Platform, etc.), the non-transfer rule is just as strict.
-Cloud subscriptions are tied to the customer who subscribes and are usually priced by the number of users or spend.
+• Cloud Subscriptions: For cloud services (SuccessFactors, Ariba, Concur, Fieldglass, SAP Business Technology Platform, etc.), the non-transfer rule is just as strict.
+Cloud subscriptions are tied to the customer who subscribes and are typically priced based on the number of users or usage spend.
 You cannot “split” a cloud subscription – if part of the company is spun off, those users can’t keep using the parent’s cloud contract indefinitely.
 There’s no concept of partial assignment.
 Instead, the spin-off (or acquiring company) would need to either novate the entire cloud agreement to its name (if SAP allows) or sign a new subscription for its portion.
-SAP will insist on separate tenants/environments for separate companies post-divorce for data privacy and contractual reasons.
+SAP will require separate tenants or environments for each company post-divorce, due to data privacy and contractual reasons.
 For example, if a division using SuccessFactors is sold, a new SuccessFactors instance is typically set up for the new company, and data is migrated over.
 The original contract can only be transferred if SAP explicitly agrees to swap the customer of record (and this usually only happens if the entire environment goes with the sale).

-- Assignment by Law vs. By Contract: Mergers often legally consolidate companies, but SAP’s contracts don’t automatically consolidate.
-After a merger, you might have one surviving legal entity, but two sets of SAP contracts are still bound by their original terms.
+• Assignment by Law vs. By Contract: Mergers often legally consolidate companies, but SAP’s contracts don’t automatically consolidate.
+After a merger, you may have one surviving legal entity, but two sets of SAP contracts remain bound by their original terms.
 The acquiring company is a different legal entity in other cases (like an asset sale).
 Either way, SAP believes that without their consent, license rights do not “travel” from seller to buyer or automatically expand to cover a new combined entity.
 SAP’s consent is almost always required to move or reassign licenses across entities.

-- SAP Approval and Novation: Getting SAP’s approval typically means signing some form of contract amendment or novation agreement.
+• SAP Approval and Novation: Obtaining SAP’s approval typically involves signing a contract amendment or novation agreement.
 A novation is a legal mechanism where SAP agrees to transfer an existing contract to a new party (for example, changing the customer name to the acquirer’s name).
 In an M&A context, SAP might allow the novation of a contract if the acquirer takes over the whole SAP installation of the target.
-However, SAP may treat this as an opportunity to update terms (they might not simply carry over a very favorable discount the target had without renegotiating).
+However, SAP may view this as an opportunity to update terms (they might not simply carry over a very favorable discount the target had without renegotiation).
 It’s not uncommon for SAP to say: “We consent to the assignment, but we’ll do so by signing a new license agreement with the buyer.”
-This new agreement could incorporate the scope of the old one, but often with adjustments in pricing or product mix.
+This new agreement could encompass the scope of the old one, but often with adjustments to pricing or the product mix.

-- “Non-Transferable” = Must Re-license if Not Managed: If you bypass SAP’s approval and just let a new entity use SAP software, you’re in breach of contract.
+• “Non-Transferable” = Must Re-license if Not Managed: If you bypass SAP’s approval and just let a new entity use SAP software, you’re in breach of contract.
 SAP has enforced this by requiring companies to re-license software after the fact or face compliance penalties.
-For instance, if Company A sells Division X and doesn’t inform SAP, but Division X keeps using Company A’s SAP system, an audit could find that usage unlicensed.
+For instance, if Company A sells Division X and fails to inform SAP, but Division X continues to use Company A’s SAP system, an audit could reveal that the usage is unauthorized.
 SAP could then demand that the new Company X purchase its licenses (likely at a premium since it’s now a smaller customer) and potentially penalize Company A for “software misuse.”
-A real-world example involved a manufacturer that sold a division that continued to access the parent’s SAP ECC system post-closing – SAP later flagged that all such access was technically unlicensed once the division left the parent’s corporate structure.
+A real-world example involved a manufacturer that sold a division, which continued to access the parent’s SAP ECC system post-closing.
+SAP later flagged that all such access was technically unlicensed once the division left the parent’s corporate structure.
 The new company had to urgently buy its own SAP licenses, and the parent violated the agreement by not allowing access.
 The lesson: Never assume a solid business can keep using your SAP indefinitely without a plan.

 SAP’s default stance is rigidity: licenses stick to the original contracting entity.
 You must negotiate and document an arrangement with SAP to deviate from that.

-The following sections explore how to handle specific scenarios within these rules and what leeway you might have.
+The following sections outline how to handle specific scenarios within these rules and the potential leeway available.

 Handling Common M&A Scenarios and Their Licensing Implications